 KER-047 is designed to selectively and potently inhibit activin receptor-like kinase-2, or ALK2, a TGF-ß receptor.
 Excessive ALK2 signaling causes elevated levels of hepcidin, a key regulator of iron absorption and recycling.
 We believe that KER-047 has the potential to ameliorate excessive ALK2 signaling, which would normalize hepcidin expression and mobilize iron out of tissues.
 We believe this effect will result in increased iron bioavailability, potentially leading to a restoration of erythropoiesis and reduction in iron overload in patients with functional iron deficiency.
 We are developing KER-047 for the treatment of functional iron deficiency which is a consequence of elevated ALK2 signaling, including our initial target, iron-refractory iron deficiency anemia, or IRIDA.
 In December 2022, we announced initial data from one patient enrolled in our ongoing Phase 2 clinical trial in patients with IRIDA, and expect to report additional data from this trial in the second half of 2023.
-We also expect to commence an open-label Phase 2 clinical trial in MDS and myelofibrosis patients with functional iron deficiency in the first half of 2023, and expect to report initial data from this trial in the second half of 2023.
+We also expect to report initial data from this trial in the second half of 2023, and expect to report initial data from this trial in the second half of 2023.